NewForce-at-Mountwest/welcome-to-nashville-the-silly-toucans/README.md

 To help you along, here is a wireframe of how your app might look.
 **Note:**
 - This wireframe shows a restaurant search instead of a brewery search.
 We had some problems with the restaurant API, so we switched it to breweries.
+You should be able to search breweries by name, and it should bring up breweries in Nashville that match that name.
 - This wireframe includes the first stretch goal.
 For MVP, you would not need the "Save" buttons or the "My Itinerary" section.**

 ![welcome wireframe](https://github.com/nashville-software-school/welcome-to-nashville/blob/master/welcome_nash_wireframe2.png?raw=true)